 - Arrive at: 42501 WA-530, Darrington, WA 98241.

 Plan your arrival at Meltdown!
-Gates open to all comers at 2pm on Thursday, and your camp site must be clean, and empty by 12 noon on Monday.
+Gates open to all comers at 2pm on Thursday.
+Your camp site must be clean and empty by 12 noon on Monday.

-If you’re the lucky holder of a Early Bird Holiday Pass, you can arrive as early as 10am on Thursday.
+If you’re the lucky holder of a Early Bird Pass, you can arrive as early as 10am on Thursday.
 All Early Bird print-at-home tickets say on them if they include early entry.
 The only other way to get early arrival on Thursday morning is with the Mesa Deluxe Add On.